 Using the Page Setup Dialog Box: Additional Settings

-In some cases, especially in desktop publishing, you might want different margins on odd and even pages or for different document sections.
+In some cases, especially in desktop publishing, certain projects call for different margins on odd and even pages, or for different sections of a document.

 Different Margins for Odd and Even Pages